-Billie is also an award-winning portrait and reportage photographer.
-Her work has been exhibited widely throughout Wales and has regularly featured in the press.
-Her first photo book 'People of Hay' was published January 2020, and she is due to give a talk at Hay Festival.
-Her second book 'Colour' was published June 2020.
-Both launched to widespread acclaim.
+Billie is an award-winning portrait and reportage photographer.
+Her work has been exhibited widely throughout Wales and in London, and has regularly featured in the press.

 "My photography centres on people.
 Whether in a formal setting or a candid ‘street’ style, capturing the individual characters I encounter is what drives my passion to take photos.
 I love travelling and taking street photos, but I also love finding the beauty on my doorstep."

 Assignments are varied and enriching, and have included working with farmers, celebrities, Gukhas, dancers, moth experts, musicians, gold medallists, helicopter pilots, poets, fashion models, and castle owners.
 Billie’s work takes her all over the place: up mountains, under waterfalls, wading through mud and rivers and sheep, and along canals and bustling city streets.